learn-co-curriculum/phase-3-orms-mapping-database-records-to-ruby-objects/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/orm-mapping-db-to-ruby-object' title='Mapping tables to objects'>Mapping tables to objects</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/orm-mapping-db-to-ruby-object'>Mapping Database Tables to Ruby Objects</a> on Learn.co and start learning to code for free.</p>